-I have heard this one a million times…”I am not the decision maker and don’t have the authority to pull the trigger on this, I will need to pass your information on to my boss and get back with you.”
+I have heard this one a million times…”I am not the decision-maker and don’t have the authority to pull the trigger on this, I will need to pass your information on to my boss and get back with you.”
 Sometimes it is true but others it is just a stalling technique.
 Combating this issue is crucial and can be simple if handled correctly.

 Get to know the third party person (person with authority) by asking questions of what their needs are and how you can address each of those needs.
-Develop an answer to each of those objections and then attempt to get in contact with the decision maker.
+Develop an answer to each of those objections and then attempt to get in contact with the decision-maker.

 Both need and timeframe are also common objections I hear.
 They don’t know if they need the product, or they’re wondering how soon it will be before the product becomes effective.

 The best way to show your prospect that they need to invest in your product or service is to conduct marketing research around their company and how your product can help.
-Put the stats down on paper and present to them in a professional manner.
+Put the stats down on paper and present it to them in a professional manner.

 Bring It All Together To Close

 Once you are ready, the CLOSE is the final part of getting the sale.
 Many sales professionals do everything right but then fall short during the close.
 There are several types of closes to be aware of, some of which relate directly with some of the above objections:

 The financial close